GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All 2-D grids in GMT have their nodes
-organized in one of two ways, known as *gridline*- and *pixel*
+organized in one of two ways, known as *gridline*- and *pixel*-
 registration.
 The GMT default is gridline registration; programs that
 allow for the creation of grids can use the **-r** option to select
 pixel registration instead.
+Most observed data tend to be in gridline
+registration while processed data sometime may be distributed in
+pixel registration.
+While you may convert between the two registrations
+this conversion looses the Nyquist frequency and dampens the other
+high frequencies.
+It is best to avoid any registration conversion if you
+can help it.
+Planning ahead may be important.

 Gridline registration
 ^^^^^^^^^^^^^^^^^^^^^